anki-geo/ultimate-geography/README.md

   Some people prefer to combine multiple decks into one to review them together.

   By default, CrowdAnki will move all the cards back into the _Ultimate Geography_ deck on import.
-To prevent this behaviour and update the existing cards in place, follow the steps in the [_Getting started_](@getting-started) section but in the last step, make sure to tick the _Do Not Move Existing Cards_ checkbox in the _CrowdAnki Import Settings_ dialog box.
+To prevent this behaviour and update the existing cards in place, make sure to tick the _Do Not Move Existing Cards_ checkbox in the _CrowdAnki Import Settings_ dialog box, when following the steps in the [_Getting started_](@getting-started) section.

   > Note that if you had previously deleted the _Ultimate Geography_ deck, it will be recreated and may contain new cards.